-- Initiate an investigation to determine the validity of the missing person report. - Contact the Dean of Students. - Make a determination as to the status of the missing student. - Notify the individual identified by the missing student as the emergency contact within 24 hours of making a determination that the student is missing. - If the missing student is under the age of 18, notify the student's custodial parent or guardian as contained in the records of the University within 24 hours of the determination that the student is missing. - Notify the River Forest Police within 24 hours after determining that the student is missing.
+- Initiate an investigation to determine the validity of the missing person report. - Contact the Dean of Students. - Make a determination as to the status of the missing student. - Notify the individual identified by the missing student as the emergency contact within 24 hours of making a determination that the student is missing. - If the missing student is under the age of 18 and is not an emancipated individual, notify the student's custodial parent or guardian as contained in the records of the University within 24 hours of the determination that the student is missing. - Notify the River Forest Police within 24 hours after determining that the student is missing.